 Physically, a CUDA device is comprised of a number of multiprocessors, each of which has its own set of registers and some of its own memory.
 The multiprocessors operate largely independently of one another.
-Each multiprocessor has a number of stream processors, also called cores.
-A multiprocessor partitions the work of a single block into collections of threads called warps.
-While a block may quite large, a warp has a fixed size determined by the GPU architecture (generally, a warp supports 32 threads).
-The multiprocessor executes the warp as a whole in a form of single-instruction-multiple-data
+Each multiprocessor has a number of cores, sometimes also called stream processors.
+A multiprocessor partitions the work of a single

-(SIMD) execution, but with additional capabilities for handling divergent branches.
-The warp is considered to consist of a number of lanes, each of which handles one thread.
-On some CUDA architectures (e.g. Fermi), each multiprocessor has a number of cores equal to the number of lanes in the warp.
-But on other architectures (e.g. Tesla), the number of cores is less than the number of lanes in the warp.
-In that case, the warp is handled by pumping the same instruction repeatedly through with the cores handling different lanes each time.
+On some CUDA architectures (e.g. Kepler, Maxwell), each multiprocessor has a number of cores greater than the number of lanes in a warp, so it is capable of executing multiple warps simultaneously.
+On some CUDA architectures (e.g. Fermi), each multiprocessor has a number of cores equal to the number of lanes in a warp, and so executes one warp at a time.
+Finally, on other architectures (e.g. Tesla), the number of cores is less than the number of lanes in the warp.
+In that case, a single warp is handled by pumping the same instruction repeatedly through with the cores handling different lanes each time.
 This is done until all lanes have been executed.